AnantharamanLab/Hydrothermal_plume_omics_Zhou_et_al._2021/README.md

 **Step 3**  03.parse_fun_normalized_abundance.Sep_Mapping.MetaT.v2.pl

 Calculate normalized coverage for each functional trait.
 The input files for MAG metagenome coverage are from Step 5 of Metagenome and metatranscriptome mapping (values are transformed into percentages for each environment).
 Resulted files are named as "*.Fun2MetaG_abundance.txt".
-All the results are then combined into "Functional_analysis_summary.mdf.txt" (numbers are transferred into integers), which is provided in the folder.
+All the results are then combined into "Functional_analysis_summary.txt" (numbers are transferred into integers), which is provided in the folder.

 **Step 4**  04.get_taxa_for_enriched_functions.pl